Residential Permit Parking

 This permit is issued to a specific vehicle license plate and must be permanently affixed on the driver's side of the vehicle.
 The permit can be placed on the rear bumper, or outside rear window.
 The permit is not valid unless it matches your license plate number.
 Please report any errors by calling us at (619) 744-1710.

-An optional placard that is displayed on the dashboard of a vehicle is also available and does not require applicant to have a driver's license.
+An optional placard that is displayed on the dashboard of a vehicle is also available.
 There is a limit to one per qualifying address (excluding Area E).
 This permit is valid only when displayed within the same block as the address noted on the placard excluding Area F.